The Lingua Franca

 If you don’t drink, just explain politely and firmly that you don’t drink, but that they are welcome to proceed as they normally would.
 You’ll be happy with a Coke or some tea.
 The boss will likely not drink, though he will be in a good mood, and that will help you when it comes time to talk business.

 As people get happier and happier, they will become touchy.
 Not sensitive, but tactile.
 They’ll put their arms around you, hold your hands, rub your leg, all sorts of things.
-Men in Taiwan and China are extremely repressed and only let loose when they are drinking in the company of friends.
+Men in Taiwan and China are generally quite repressed and only let loose when they are drinking in the company of friends.

 Another important point: In Taiwan and China, deals are not really finalized–indeed, the real issues are often not even discussed–until you’ve been out to dinner and had some drinks.
 The best thing you can do is to relax, get into the spirit of things, tell some jokes, drink with your group, but hold on to your faculties as best you can so that when either your or the boss brings up the real issues, you are able to function.